 The Birmingham School of Law still upholds Ellene Winn as an example of its standards.
 In the 1950s, the school’s founder, Judge Hugh Allen Locke, supported the school’s female students in founding Alabama’s first chapter of the Phi Delta Delta legal fraternity to promote high standards of scholarship, professional ethics, proficiency and achievement among women in law schools and the legal profession.
 On the school’s website all these years later, it says: “Birmingham School of Law graduate Ellene Winn lived out those standards when she became the first female partner at Bradley Arant in Birmingham and the first female partner in a law firm in the Southeast.”

 While making partner was undoubtedly a proud moment for Ellene, it was an even prouder moment for our firm.
 By breaking the gender barrier and showing that she was as qualified as any other attorney in the nation, Ellene left a rich legacy for the female attorneys who followed her, both within our firm and elsewhere.

 Today, Ellene Winn’s legacy lives on.
-Bradley's women’s initiative to support the professional development of female attorneys, the Winn Initiative, is named in Ellene Winn’s honor.
+Bradley's Winn Initiative – the firm’s women’s initiative that supports the professional development of female attorneys – is named in her honor.